AvolitesLtd/TitanManual/docs/running-the-show/playback-controls.md

 -   LocalClock - the playback is set to Tap Tempo mode and all other speed settings are ignored.
 Using Key Profiles you can assign one of the playback buttons to <Keys.SoftKey>Tap Tempo</Keys.SoftKey> mode, and then set the effect speed by tapping the button.
 Effects will synchronise to the tap.

-There is also a **Rate Grand Master** which, if used, proportionally controls the speed of any effect or chase (whether or not they have a BPM or rate master assigned).
+There is also a <strong>Rate Grand Master</strong> which, if used, proportionally controls the speed of any effect or chase (whether or not they have a BPM or rate master assigned).

 To use Speed or Size Masters you will need to assign some handles on the console to act as the Master faders: